28547939/vpncore/README.md

 VPN container clients statically configure the address of the `vpndns` server as their resolver.
-Typically, clients route their access to the server through their route to the VPN container, so that the VPN container itself is automatically chosen by the server to handle the request (see details below).
+Typically, clients route their access to the server through their route to the VPN container, so that the VPN container itself is automatically chosen by the server to handle the request (because of NAT to the container's jail address; see details below).

 Clients which are not interacting with VPN containers can still use the `vpndns` server for resolution, in which case the server can configure the correct